-- (iv) Permissible Limits: An eligible borrower can raise ECB up to USD 750 million or equivalent per financial year under the automatic route.
-RBI has temporality increased the limit for the automatic route to USD 1.5 billion or equivalent, however, this relaxation is available for ECBs which are raised till December 31, 2022. - (v) End use of ECB: Except for real estate activities, equity investment, capital market investment and other activities prescribed by the RBI, ECB proceeds can generally be utilised for all purposes.
+- (iv) Permissible Limits: An eligible borrower can raise ECB up to USD 750 million or equivalent per financial year under the automatic route. - (v) End use of ECB: Except for real estate activities, equity investment, capital market investment and other activities prescribed by the RBI, ECB proceeds can generally be utilised for all purposes.

-The ECB framework permits creation of security in favour of non-resident lender by way of: (a) creation of charge on immovable assets and/or movable assets, (b) creation of pledge on financial securities, and (c) issuance of corporate and/or personal guarantees in favour of overseas lender / security trustee.
+The ECB framework permits creation of security in favour of non-resident lender by way of: (a) creation of charge on immovable assets and/or movable assets, (b) creation of pledge on financial securities, and (c) issuance of corporate and/or personal guarantees in favour of overseas lender/security trustee.